otacke/timetray/README.md

 # timetray
-TimeTray is a very simple program that I hacked on one day for a former colleague of mine.
+TimeTray is a very simple program that I originally hacked on one day for a former colleague of mine many years ago.
-It display the calender week in a system tray - a feature that Windows lacks until today.
+It displays the calender week in a system tray - a feature that Windows still lacks in 2016.
+Since TimeTray is written in Java, it can run on other operating systems as well, e.g. Linux or MacOS.

-What you find here is just the unpolished version from 2007.
-I'll clean up the mess soon.
+Just make sure that you're running a Java Runtime Engine (e. g. the JRE from [Oracle](http://www.java.com/en/download/ "Oracle")), and put TimeTray.jar into your autostart folder, crontab, whatever...

+## to be done
+TimeTray is totally working - I hope ;-) I cannot test it on Windows because I don't use Windows.
+Anyway, allowing to set some parameters would be useful:

+* the tray icon's background color
+* the tray icon's font color
+* the tray icon's font
+* an optional offset of -1 or +1 if you're running a locale version of your OS that doesn't match your local calendar customs

+I might as well play with a wrapper like [launch4j](http://launch4j.sourceforge.net/ "launch4j") to create a Windows native executable, but that's not my priority.
+So, you might do that on your own as well ;-)

+When will that be done?
+When it's done.

+## license
+TimeTray is licensed under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.